-Cash flows from segment operations represents adjusted operating income, less additions to property, plant and equipment and intangible assets (excluding disbursements for licence acquisitions and renewals), plus proceeds from disposal of assets.
+Cash flows from segment operations represents adjusted operating income, less additions to property, plant and equipment and to intangible assets (excluding disbursements for licence acquisitions and renewals), plus proceeds from disposal of assets (excluding proceeds from disposal of licences).
 The Corporation uses cash flows from segment operations as a measure of the liquidity generated by its segments.
-Cash flows from segment operations, licence acquisitions and renewals, payments, expenditures related to restructuring programs, business acquisitions, licence acquisitions and renewals, payment of dividends, reduction of paid-up capital by Quebecor Media, repayment of long-term debt and purchase of non-controlling interest.
+Cash flows from segment operations represents funds available for interest and income tax payments, expenditures related to restructuring programs, business acquisitions, licence acquisitions and renewals, payment of dividends, reduction of paid-up capital by Quebecor Media, repayment of long-term debt and purchase of non-controlling interest.
 Cash flows from segment operations is not a measure of liquidity that is consistent with IFRS.
 It is not intended to be regarded as an alternative to other financial operating performance measures or to the statement of cash flows as a measure of liquidity.
 Cash flows from segment operations is used by the Corporation's management and Board of Directors to evaluate cash flows generated by its segments' operations.
 The Corporation's definition of cash flows from segment operations may not be identical to similarly titled measures reported by other companies.
 Tables 8 and 9 provide a reconciliation of cash flows from segment operations to cash flows provided by continuing operating activities reported in Quebecor's consolidated financial statements.